asaikali/modern-spring-on-kubernetes/containerize/custom-layers-dockerfile/README.md

 **build and run the app**

-* build the app `mvnw clean package` to produce the fat jar
+* build the app `./mvnw clean package` to produce the fat jar
 * build the container `docker build . -t boot-custom-layers:1`
 * check the size of the container `boot-custom-layers:1` using `docker images`
 * run the container `docker run -p 8080:8080 -t boot-custom-layers:1`